NethServer/nethsecurity-docs/multiwan.rst

 5. Select the created policy for this traffic type: choose the custom policy you created in the first step as the routing preference for this specific type of traffic.
    By associating the rule with a particular policy, you are instructing the system to route the defined traffic according to the settings specified within that policy.

-- ``Sticky`` option : The sticky option in a rule ensures that traffic originating from the same source IP always exits through the same WAN for a duration of 10 minutes.
-This can prevent issues when connecting to websites of banks, insurance companies, etc. This option is tipically used for HTTPS traffic (TCP 443) with the desired policy (for example, using the default policy but having this option active only for this specific type of traffic).
+- ``Sticky`` option: The sticky option of a rule ensures that traffic originating from the same source IP always exits through the same WAN for a duration of 10 minutes.
+This can prevent issues when connecting to websites of banks, insurance companies, etc. This option is typically used for HTTPS traffic (443/TCP).

 General settings
 ================